-Searchable Australia-wide database of information and facilities covering recreation, accommodation, tourism, sport and the arts for people with disabilities.
+Searchable Australia-wide database of information and facilities covering recreation, accommodation, tourism, sport and the arts for PwDs.
 Note that the federal government defunded this organisation in mid-2015, so information has not been updated since then.
 Also, information is as supplied, not verified by access auditors.